eric-ai-lab/Mitigate-Gender-Bias-in-Image-Search/README.md

 Internet search affects people's cognition of the world, so mitigating biases in search results and learning fair models is imperative for social good.
 We study a unique gender bias in image search in this work: the search images are often gender-imbalanced for gender-neutral natural language queries.
-For more details, please see our EMNLP 2021 paper "Are Gender-Neutral Queries Really Gender-Neutral?
+We diagnose and mitigate two typical image search models, the specialized model trained on in-domain datasets and the generalized representation model pre-trained on massive image and text data across the internet.For more details, please see our EMNLP 2021 paper "Are Gender-Neutral Queries Really Gender-Neutral?
 Mitigating Gender Bias in Image Search"

 ## Data